 Oregon is one of 32 states that currently have what is known as a "Little Davis-Bacon Act" prevailing wage law modeled after the Davis-Bacon Act; the state enacted prevailing wage laws in 1959 (see the Overview of Oregon's Prevailing Wage Law section).
 The Wage and Hour Division of the Bureau of Labor and Industries (BOLI) is responsible for administering and enforcing the prevailing wage law and for educating contractors, subcontractors, and public agencies about its requirements.
-The Prevailing Wage Advisory Committee was legislatively established in 1995 to assist the BOLI Commissioner in the administration of the PWR Law.
+The Prevailing Wage Advisory Committee assists the BOLI Commissioner in the administration of the PWR Law.

-Ten other states once had prevailing wage statutes, but were either repealed or invalidated from a court decision.
+Ten other states once had prevailing wage statutes that were either repealed or invalidated from a court decision.